Everything you need to know about regular eyeliner use with eyelash extensions.

 Pencil liners tend to have a waxy consistency and get stuck between extensions very easily.
 Plus there’s a little gap between your skin and where the extension sits.
 This tiny space is very hard to clean and pencil liner is the main culprit of hiding here.
 If you find that you have make up that is difficult to remove try using a clean eyeshadow brush with oil free make up remover.
 The bristles get between each eyelash extensions.

 Tight lining is another make up habit that affects your retention.
 Why?
 Although you’re applying the eyelash extensions on your water liner the liner itself is getting between the extensions and natural lashes.
-When applying the lashes from the bottom of your lash line its harder to clean.
+When applying the extensions to the bottom of your lash line its harder to clean.

 The last tip that may have some people wondering: is there actually latex in liners?
 Oh yes, oh yes there is.
 There is one specific eyeliner that is AMAZING for staying in place but HORRIBLE for eyelash extensions.
 It is with regret that we inform you its the Stilla Liquid Liner.
 Especially the waterproof liner.
 There are many variations of latex, and unfortunately they can be hard to spot in products.
 We find that specifically Stilla is very hard to remover.
 Plus it wraps around the base of the lashes and literally has to be removed with a tweezer.